juliamrch/postowl/README.md

 ### Exploring the database

-PostOwl uses SQLite.
+PostOwl uses **SQLite**.
 [Beekeeper studio](https://github.com/beekeeper-studio/beekeeper-studio/releases) is an excellent app for exploring the database during development.

 ### Sending emails in development